-I’m a visual storyteller… I love it when someone sees some meaning in one of my images that I have not.
-If you would like to see more of my work take a look at Reality Defined.
+I’m a visual storyteller… I love it when someone sees some meaning in one of the images that I have not.

 I march to my own drummer… at dinner one night during his week-long photography workshop, Jay Maisel looked across the table at me and said as much.
 One of my favorite quotes: “I like being out of step.
 Because you step on the bites that others miss.”
 (Inspector Frost, A Touch of Frost) I couldn’t say it better if I tried!